Loan repayment insurance terms

 LHV has the right to cancel the insurance contract, subject to the cancellation deadlines prescribed by law, if:

-- the policyholder has failed to comply with the insurance contract, including failure to pay the insurance premium by the due date or by an additional deadline;
+- the policyholder or the insured person has failed to comply with the insurance contract, including failure to pay the premium by the due date or by an additional deadline;

-- the policyholder has intentionally provided LHV with false information about the insurance contract and/or the circumstances of the insured event;
+- the policyholder or the insured person has intentionally provided LHV with false information about the insurance contract and/or the circumstances of the insured event;

-- the insured risk has increased, including where the insured risk has increased independently of the policyholder, and the policyholder does not agree to amend the insurance contract retroactively from the date of the increase in the insured risk.
+- the insured risk has increased, including where the insured risk has increased independently of the insured person, and the policyholder does not agree to amend the insurance contract retroactively from the increase in the insured risk;

-- until payment of the insurance premium if the policyholder has not paid the first insurance premium within 14 days after entry into the insurance contract.
 If the insurance premium paid (including the instalment) is less than the amount to be paid indicated on the Policy, the insurance premium is deemed not to have been paid.
-If LHV does not file an action for the collection of an insurance premium within three months after the payment becomes collectible, it is presumed that it has withdrawn from the insurance contract.
+If LHV does not file an action for the collection of an insurance premium within three (3) months after the payment becomes collectible, it is presumed that it has withdrawn from the insurance contract.

-If the insurance contract has been withdrawn from, the parties to the insurance contract no longer have any obligations under the contract from the date of termination.
+If the insurance contract has been cancelled or withdrawn from, the parties to the insurance contract will no longer have any obligations arising from the contract from the date of termination of the insurance contract.
+The rights and obligations of the parties, including the policyholder’s obligation to pay premiums to LHV, remain in effect until the termination of the insurance contract.

-All notices necessary to comply with the conditions shall be provided in a form that can be reproduced in writing.
+All notices necessary to comply with the Terms and Conditions shall be provided in a form that can be reproduced in writing or in a form prescribed by LHV.

 Processing of personal data